Mythologos/EvaLatin2024-NostraDomina/README.md

 In this section, we present our scorer for the results of the emotion polarity detection task (`polarity_scorer.py`), our comparer for our Gaussian clustering model and our neural models, and our visualizer for our classification task results (`results_visualizer.py`).
-Although the organizers provided a scorer for results, we created an additional one so that we could compute the macro-averages that they did alongside additional statistics.
+Although the organizers provided a scorer for results, we created an additional one to compute further statistics.

 #### Polarity Scorer

 This interface to our polarity scorer is given below.
 Note that this interface is largely tailored to the scoring format given by the EvaLatin 2024 shared task organizers.
 Moreover, its subsets are restricted to those given in the test set of the shared task.
 However, it can be used on other directories or files of TSV data in the same format.
 It computes and displays Macro-F1 and Micro-F1 scores across the selected and filtered files.